GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.4.5.md

 CONSIDER RECORDING A VIDEO DEV DIARY FOR THIS PATCH DEMONSTARTING NEW FETAURES!!!!
 - make youtube number go up

+maybe upload both a complete patch review video and sub-segments to youtube separately so you can share segments on redditt

 ### IN DEV DIARY explain that although your advisor will do these things like matchmaking, they are currently AI only.
 I will one day make Aeluran Advisor a 100% playable role

 ## Should We create Aleuran Inquisitor Discord role now?